simagix/hatchet/README.md

 # Hatchet - MongoDB JSON Log Analyzer and Viewer
-Hatchet is a MongoDB JSON logs analyzer and viewer.
-It stores processed and aggregated data in an embedded SQLite3 database to support RESTful APIs and a web interface.
-With an embedded database, Hatchet provides an interactive users experience to search logs and to navigate reports and charts.
-See [Streamline Your MongoDB Log Analysis with Hatchet](https://www.simagix.com/2023/02/streamline-your-mongodb-log-analysis.html) for more details.
+Hatchet is a powerful and sophisticated logs analyzer and viewer specifically designed for MongoDB JSON logs.
+It provides advanced features for logs processing, aggregation and storage of the processed data.
+To make the data accessible and usable for its users, Hatchet utilizes an embedded SQLite3 database.
+This database allows for the storage of processed and aggregated data and makes it possible to offer RESTful APIs and a web interface to users.

+The web interface of Hatchet is highly interactive and user-friendly, providing a seamless experience for searching logs and navigating through reports and charts.
+The intuitive design and easy-to-use interface makes it simple for users to find what they need, when they need it.
+Additionally, with the embedded database, Hatchet provides fast access to data and a high level of performance, making it the ideal solution for logs analysis and management.
+Further design details can be found at [Streamline Your MongoDB Log Analysis with Hatchet](https://www.simagix.com/2023/02/streamline-your-mongodb-log-analysis.html).

 ## Build
 Clone and run the *build.sh* script; *gcc* is required to support CGO.